sujang958/commit-rules/README.md

 - A scope is optional
 - A content length must be less than 50
 - A content must start with root verb
-- The type must be lower case
+- The type must be lowercase

 ### Types